CamReed95/cash-cure/README.md

-A Budgeting App to help those who want to find the cure for their wallet woes.
+Cash Cure - A Budgeting App to help those who want to find the cure for their wallet woes.